solana-turbin3/Q3_25_Builder_AQuental/capstone/Q32025-3-Architecture.md

 3. **Dispute Resolution Flow**:

    - If a dispute arises, the system follows a clear path: a decision point (`Dispute Occurs?`) diverts the flow to the **Dispute Program**.
-This program acts as a modular arbitration layer, which can then interact with the core **Sprint & Vault Program** to pause or resolve the payment stream.
+This program acts as a modular arbitration layer, which can then interact with the core **SprintVault Program** to pause or resolve the payment stream.

 4. **On-Chain Program Modularity**:

    - The architecture emphasizes a clear separation of concerns:
-     - **Sprint & Vault Program** handles the core payment and escrow logic.
+     - **SprintVault Program** handles the core payment and escrow logic.
      - **Bounty Program** manages task-based payments.
      - **Dispute Program** isolates complex arbitration logic.
    - This modularity allows for independent upgrades and maintenance.